-Long-term receivables of \$5.6 million as at 31 July 2021 mainly relate to loans to investee companies in which the Group has minority interests in.
+Long-term receivables of \$6.2 million as at 31 July 2022 mainly relates to loans to investee companies in which the Group has minority interests.
+The increase of \$0.5 million as at 31 July 2022 was due to additional loans extended to investee companies.